A Classic Mexican Recipe

 - 2 cups less 2 tablespoons boiling water

-Pour in boiling water, cover pan, and simmer over very low heat for 15 minutes.
+- Pour in boiling water (careful, it will steam and spatter), cover pan, and simmer over very low heat for 15 minutes.
 At the end of 15 minutes, turn off heat but don’t lift lid.
 Let rest for 10 minutes.
 After 10 minutes, fluff with a fork and serve.
-Turmeric is not necessary, but it gives a golden color to the rice, providing a colorful backdrop for the Pescado a la Veracruzana.
+Turmeric is not necessary, but it gives a golden color, providing a colorful backdrop for Pescado a la Veracruzana.